Configuring Google Workspace Integration for ChromeOS

 VI.
 Enable Device Telemetry Reporting

-3. In the User and Device Reporting section, select Report Device Telemetry
+3. Scroll to User and Device Reporting section, select Report Device Telemetry.

-4. Enable the following components for your Organizational Unit:
+4. If not already, enable the following components for your Organizational Unit:

 1. Power Status